sophiazzw7/Observational-public-health-surveillance-study/README.md

  Investigation on amphetamines

  Here is a polished, polite email you can send to his senior manager.
 Tone is respectful, concise, and appropriate for someone senior:

-Hi [Name],
+Hi [Boss Name],

-Thanks for sending the file.
-I touched base with my manager after the meeting, and he asked that any follow-ups or materials for this request be routed through him.
-He will take it from here.

-Please feel free to coordinate directly with him on next steps.

-Best,
+Forwarding the meeting invite they set up.
+I had initially agreed during the call to provide the Excel, so they scheduled this follow-up.
+I’ve already replied to let them know that all next steps should be deferred to you.

+Thanks,
 Phoebe
 If you want it to sound more formal, more concise, or include a brief project description, I can adjust it.